UrriIsa/r-projects/README.md

 2. Navega al folder deseado.
 3. Compila y corre los archivos.
 En cada una de las carpeta se indica de manera más específica.

+***Traduction :***

+1. Clone this repository (or just keep the files in the desired folders).
+2. Navigate to the desired folder.
+3. Compile and run the files.
+In each of the folders it is indicated in a more specific way.

 ---

 ## Proyectos / Projects